 PSHE lessons, or Jigsaw lessons as teaching staff and children sometimes call them, are delivered weekly and are structured around a mindful, respectful and open approach to encourage deep discussion and focus on what it takes to develop physically, mentally and spiritually as a human being.

-You may find the following guides useful for finding out more about the RHE curriculum please
+You may find the guides below useful for finding out more about the RHE curriculum.